Everything you need to know about building your baby registry, including all the must-haves!

-Nasal Aspirator: The hospital will most likely send you home with a bulb syringe which does work when your in a pinch...
-I keep mine in the diaper bag just incase!
+Nasal Aspirator: The hospital will most likely send you home with a bulb syringe which does work when you're in a pinch...
+I keep mine in the diaper bag, just in case!
 But the real game changer is this electric nasal aspirator that *lightly* sucks everything right out of babies nose!
-Use in combination with Saline Spray or breast milk to loosen up the mucus before sucking out.
+Use it in combination with Saline Spray or breast milk to loosen up the mucus before sucking it out.

 Thermometer: When baby needs their temperature taken.. it NEEDS to be right.
-Imagine you are taking their temperature to decide if you need to contact the doctor, or head to the hospital!
-You can't be depending on a wonky thermometer that gives you a different reading every time.
+Imagine you are taking their temperature to decide if you need to contact the doctor or head to the hospital!
+You can't depend on a wonky thermometer that gives you a different reading every time.
 This is a great forehead option, and this is a great ear option.

-Medications- A few places I love for medications and supplements is Earthly Wellness and Dr. Green Mom because they make everything without any harmful additives and quality ingredients.
+Medications- A few places I love for medications and supplements are Earthly Wellness and Dr. Green Mom because they make everything without any harmful additives and quality ingredients.

-Smoke Detectors & Carbon Monoxide Detectors: Thought I would add this one in because its so important!
+Smoke Detectors & Carbon Monoxide Detectors: I thought I would add this one in because it's so important!
 Make sure you have these checked and working!

-For our little one we had 5-7 sets of footies that she slept and played in (I HIGHLY recommend bamboo footies.
-Not only are the so soft and cute but they also last forever and are a way better investment.
+For our little one, we had 5-7 sets of footies that she slept and played in (I HIGHLY recommend bamboo footies.
+Not only are they so soft and cute, but they also last forever and are a way better investment.
 We went through a new size of footies every single month but our bamboo ones lasted from newborn till 9+ months... she's still wearing the same size!), along with a few cute outfits.
 We never did socks or mittens but I did love and recommend these little booties.

 Just like clothes, don't go crazy with the bows or bibs.
 Addy never wore bibs because she wasn't a big drooler, and the bows I liked as a newborn didn't

-Now something that you DO need, is a non-toxic detergent and stain remover.
-Don't buy the garbage marketed towards babies.. instead invest in a good option that is safe for the whole family.
-Brands like branch basics, mollys suds, puracy are wonderful and safe for baby.
-Then for stains you HAVE TO BUY THIS STAIN REMOVER.
-I swear its magic..
+Now something that you DO need is a non-toxic detergent and stain remover.
+Don't buy the products marketed towards babies.. instead invest in a good option that is safe for the whole family.
+Brands like Thieves, Mollys Suds, Puracy are wonderful and safe for baby.
+Then for stains, you HAVE TO BUY THIS STAIN REMOVER.
+I swear it's magic...
 I've used it on every type of stain imaginable and it's worked on it all. (including a poopy set of pajamas that I left in a bag for 3 months and then washed)

-Developmental toys: Even though I minored in early childhood educated, I HATED the pressure of getting toys that would work for each stage of Adalynn's development.
-This is why I love Lovevery so much because they have the PERFECT play kits for every age!
+Developmental toys: Even though I minored in early childhood education, I HATED the pressure of getting toys that would work for each stage of Adalynn's development.
+This is why I love Lovevery so much!
+They have the PERFECT play kits for every age!

-Books- Babies put everything in their mouths so we loved the chunky board books (rhyming was most enjoyable for me) or the indestructibles that baby can chew on and they will never rip!
-Here is my list of most recommend baby books to add to the nursery!
+Books- Babies put everything in their mouths, so we loved the chunky board books (rhyming was most enjoyable for me) or the indestructible that baby can chew on and they will never rip!
+Here is my list of most recommended baby books to add to the nursery!